Deborah A. Cobb-Clark

-Deborah A. Cobb-Clark AO FASSA is an Australian economist.
+Deborah Ann Cobb-Clark AO FASSA is an Australian economist.
 She is currently working as a Professor in the University of Sydney and as a Chief Investigator in the ARC Centre of Excellence for Children and Families over the Life Course.
 She has also worked in Bonn, Germany at the Institute for the Study of Labor (IZA) since 2000, where she holds the position of director of the Program in Gender and Families.

 Education and work

 Deborah Cobb-Clark graduated with a Bachelor of Arts degree in economics from Michigan State University, in 1983.
 In 1986, she got her Master of Arts in economics from the University of Michigan, where four years later, in 1990, she graduated from with a Ph.D. also in economics.

 Cobb-Clark started her career at the University of Melbourne as the Ronald Henderson Professor and Director of the Melbourne Institute of Applied Economic and Social Research.
 She later founded the Social Policy Evaluation, Analysis and Research Centre (SPEAR) at the Australian National University.
 Over the years, she held positions such as teacher assistant at the Illinois State University and labor economist at the US Department of Labor.
 She is currently an economic Professor in the University of Sydney, a chief investigator at the Centre of Excellence for Children and Families over the Life Course, and director of the Program in Gender and Families at the Institute for the Study of Labor, IZA.